 So how do you get your clients and build your business?
 This is indeed a huge task and will take time.
 The more you put in, the more you will get out, but be patient.

 You’ll need a name – decide if you want to just use your name or go with a business name.
 When considering this, check domain name availability as well as social media to see if what you need is available.
 Keeping consistent across all platforms is a good idea, if possible.
 Try to keep is simple so there is less chance of people making mistakes when looking for you online.
 Check out www.one.com or www.names.co.uk for potential domain names.

 Ideally, you’ll need a website if you want to come across as a serious business.
 Having a Facebook business page is fine, but it is seen as an easy, lazy way to promote your business, plus this isn’t going to work as well for search engine optimisation (e.g. Google search results).

 Unless you’re technically minded, you may want to pay for a web designer / developer to create your website.
-They will need information about yourself, including your qualifications, your background, your price list, locations covered, your contact details and your social media handles.
+They will need information about yourself, including information on your experience, your qualifications, your price list, locations covered, your contact details and your social media details.
 They will also need to know any other pages or functionality you want on your website, such as a blog, social media feeds, a database, a newsletter sign up to capture details to market to later down the line etc, so they can quote accurately.
-With your client’s permission, also include portfolio images, these are extremely important in selling your work.
+Keep in mind when treating clients that you need as many photos as possible, so ask for their permission at the time and include portfolio images on your website – these are extremely important in selling your services.
 Also consider if you need a logo designed, as this will cost more.

 At a minimum, your website needs to cover the basics and show that you have an online presence.